- Eligibility requirements

 - For Auxiliaries: Request the form from your hiring unit

-- For Graduate Assistant (GA) and Gradaute Teaching Associate (GTA): download the OIP Employment Referral Form (GA/GTA only)
+For Graduate Assistant (GA) and Graduate Teaching Associate (GTA): download the OIP Employment Referral Form (GA/GTA only)

-Step 2: Submit the OIP Referral Form and photocopies of your most current I-20 (First page only), passport (bio page with expiration date), and front and back of I-94 card.
+Step 2: Submit the OIP Referral Form and photocopies of your most current I-20 (First page only), passport (bio page with expiration date), and I-94 admissions verification printout from http://www.cbp.gov/i94 (If you entered the U.S. prior to April 30, 2013, provide a front and back copy of the I-94 card stapled to inside of your passport).
 If you need to apply for a Social Security Number (SSN), you will also need to submit a job offer letter from your on-campus employer

 Student must register for a full-time course load